It’s no secret that towns across Western Canada are changing.

 In this episode of Hometown Advantage, we’ll show you how to open them.

-Think about your town’s main street.
-Think about the businesses along with it, the thrift store, the hardware, the bank.
+Think about your town’s Main Street.
+Think about the businesses along with it: the thrift store, the hardware store, the bank.
 Think about the people who work there and have worked there.
 Try not to think about the potholes and how it may not get fixed.
 It’ll only make things worse.

 With this picture in mind, what would make it better?

-But what if I told you that you could better your town by taking care of main street’s businesses while also investing in your home’s future?
+But what if we told you that you could better your town by taking care of Main Street’s businesses while also investing in your home’s future?